hyperledger/identus-cloud-agent/docs/decisions/20230518-data-isolation-for-multitenancy.md

 # Data isolation for multi-tenancy

-- Status: draft
+- Status: accepted
 - Deciders: Benjamin Voiturier, Yurii Shynbuiev, Shailesh Patil
 - Date: 2023-05-10
 - Tags: multi-tenancy, data-isolation, PostgreSQL

 Technical Story:

-The PRISM platform must support the multi-tenancy, so the data of the tenants must be isolated from each other and the access control policies must be applied to the data of each tenant.
+The Identus platform must support the multi-tenancy, so the data of the tenants must be isolated from each other and the access control policies must be applied to the data of each tenant.

-This ADR is about the data isolation for multi-tenancy that must be implemented in the PRISM Agent.
+This ADR is about the data isolation for multi-tenancy that must be implemented in the Cloud Agent.

 ## Context and Problem Statement